Anna comes to Nagasaki to see Tsuzuki. While out for dinner, she goes to Kiko's and Jun tries to hit on her.

 "What kind of juice?"

-“Apple, mango splash, tomato, sparkling apple, ginger, and the special: wild berry.”
+"Apple, mango splash, tomato, sparkling apple, ginger, and the special: wild berry," the bar tender listed off.

-“Coming up.”
+"Coming up," he replied.
 The bar tender got right to work.
-Anna looked around her.
-So many high school students everywhere.
-She felt really old now.
+Anna took a look around as she waited.
+The high school students all over the place made her feel really old now.
 Anna shut her eyes and shook her head.

-/ Why am I here?/, she thought.
-It seemed like a good idea at the time.
-But now…
+Why am I here?
+It seemed like a good idea at the time, but now…

 Suddenly, Anna noticed someone sitting next to her.
 The woman looked and saw a skinny kid with big glasses, staring at her.
 She blinked at him.